IKIM-Essen/WIN-KID/README.md

 2. Run mic_interpreter.py to interpret any parsed files

 ## Parser UME
+- works with tab seperated csv files only
 - Splits the Vitek file by bacteria name
 - Removes unnecessary data and restructures the file
 - specify output FOLDER for the parsed vitek files